Yes. Hel Yes - Women's Review

 Our Analysis and Test Results

 This board finished right at the top of the pack, tying with the Gnu Ladies Choice.
-These boards are both excellent and we would highly recommend both of them.
+These boards are both excellent, and we would highly recommend both of them.
 The Yes.
 Hel Yes does very well across the board, outperforming the Gnu when it comes to floating in powder, but the Gnu has the edge when it comes to the park and has way more pop.
-The Yes.
-Hel Yes might be a slightly better option for lady riders spend the majority of the time doing big mountain riding — shredding the steeps and playing in the trees — and aren't as interested in a board that is good for freestyle or hardly ever venture into the terrain parks.

-Responsible for 25% of the overall score for the Hel Yes., edge hold has the most significance on the overall score for each board.
+Edge hold is responsible for 25% of the overall score for each board.
 We rode each board in a variety of different snow conditions and terrain, taking note if the board ever washed out from under us when turning.
 We took it down steeper and steeper terrain, increasing our speed to push the Hel Yes to its limit and see at what point the edges lost their bite and the board began to wash out or slip.
-However, we were hard pressed to find this, with this snowboard pretty much refusing to slip — no matter where we rode it or how icy it was.
-The Hel Yes. is one of the best when it comes to edge hold, earning it a 9 out of 10.
+However, we were hard-pressed to find this, with this snowboard pretty much refusing to slip — no matter where we rode it or how icy it was.
+The Hel Yes. is one of the best when it comes to edge hold.

-Our second set of tests focused on how well the Yes.
-Hel Yes did in the deepest snowstorms, which accounts for 20% of its final score.
+Our second set of tests focused on how well the Hel Yes did in the deepest snowstorms, which accounts for 20% of its final score.
 We took the Yes. out after the largest storms, seeing how well it floated and handled in the deepest snow.
-It delivered another top-notch set of results, meriting a 9 out of 10.
+It delivered another top-notch set of results.

 Next, we rated and ranked how stable each snowboard is when we took it down steep groomers at maximum speed.
 This set of tests also account for 20% of the total score, with the Hel Yes. earning another high score.